-The share of classified claims (financial assets measured at amortised cost and contingencies and commitments including off-balance sheet items) in arrears over 90 days has declined following the introduction of more active management of bad assets in the banking system, including transfers of bad assets to BAMC, consolidation of banks, the supervised wind-down process of two banks accompanied by managing non-performing assets with restructuring, write-offs, collateral collection and selling off relevant proportions of bank portfolios.
-The proportion of non-performing claims declined from 18.1 per cent. as at 30 November 2013 to 9.9 per cent. in December 2015 and further declined to 5.5 per cent. in December 2016, and then to 4.7 as at 30 September 2017.
+The share of classified claims in arrears over 90 days has declined following the introduction of more active management of bad assets in the banking system, including transfers of bad assets to BAMC, consolidation of banks, the supervised wind-down process of two banks accompanied by managing non-performing assets with restructuring, write-offs, collateral collection and selling off relevant proportions of bank portfolios.
+The proportion of non-performing claims declined from 18.1 per cent. as at 30 November 2013 to 9.9 per cent. as at 31 December 2015 and further declined to 5.5 per cent. and 3.7 per cent. as at 31 December 2016 and 31 December 2017, respectively.
+This share continued to decrease in 2018, reaching 2.7 per cent. as at 31 December 2018 and 2.0 per cent. in March 2019.